Gravikord: African roots

 Because of the deep cultural significance of cross-rhythms to sub-Saharan African music, several instruments from there have been designed to more easily generate cross-rhythms.
 Instruments such as the kora, donso ngoni, and mbira organize the notes in a uniquely divided alternate array, rather than the linear bass to treble structure common to many western instruments.

-On these instruments, both hands can play freely across the entire tonal range of the instrument, rather than one hand being primarily in the bass and the other in the treble.
-Also, the fingers of each hand can play independent rhythmic patterns, which can easily cross over from treble to bass and back, either smoothly or with varying amounts of syncopation.
+On these instruments, both hands can play freely across the entire tonal range of the instrument, rather than one hand primarily playing bass and the other playing treble.
+The fingers of each hand can also play independent rhythmic patterns that can easily cross over from treble to bass and back, smoothly or with varying amounts of syncopation.
 This can all be done within the same tight tonal range, without the left and right hand fingers ever physically encountering each other.
-These simple rhythms will produce complex cross-rhythms including repeating on beat/off beat pattern shifts that would be very difficult to create by any other means.
-This characteristically African structure allows simple playing techniques to combine, producing polyrhythmic music of great beauty and complexity.
+When different rhythmic patterns are played by each hand, they produce complex cross-rhythms, including repeating on beat/off-beat pattern shifts that are difficult to create by any other means.
+This characteristically African structure allows simple playing techniques to combine, producing polyrhythmic music.